burn-sie/Scheduler-Watchbill-Generator/README.md

 # Scheduler - A Schedule Generator in Excel.
 Must have Office 2021+.
-Excel 2019 and 2016 may work but may break some stuff.
-Office Web Excel will not support the pictures updating so use the Desktop version.
+Older Excel versions may work but may break features or not work at all.
+Office Web Excel will not support pictures updating so use the Desktop version.

 <img width="1333" alt="Panel" src="https://raw.githubusercontent.com/burn-sie/Scheduler/main/PanelFront.png">
 <img width="1423" alt="Watchbill" src="https://raw.githubusercontent.com/burn-sie/Scheduler/main/GeneratedBill.png">